Case Study: How My First App Ranked #2 in the Google Play Store

 My design approach is iterative, not linear.

-Although the results have been very positive, I am still receiving user feedback, analyzing analytics, and updating the app according to my project objectives and users’ needs.
+Although the results have been very positive, I am still receiving user feedback, analyzing analytics, and updating the app according to my project goals and users’ needs.

 In addition, I am always exploring new methods and tools, including A/B testing, to improve my product and design process.